Mahmoud al-Mabhouh: Death

 An Al Bustan Rotana Hotel room in Dubai.

 On 19 January 2010, al-Mabhouh was killed in his room in a hotel in Dubai.
 He had been followed by at least eleven Mossad agents who were carrying fake or fraudulently obtained passports from various Western countries, seven of which assumed the names of Israeli dual citizens.
 Reports indicated that al-Mabhouh was very closely tracked by his killers from Damascus airport to Dubai.
 He was travelling without bodyguards, and was en route to Bangkok.
 Although it was reported that he carried five passports under different names, Hamas officials in Syria reportedly stated that at this time he was using a passport issued in his own name.

 He checked into the Al Bustan Rotana hotel on the afternoon of 19 January.
 He left the hotel about an hour after check-in, and there were conflicting reports as to what he did during the few hours before he was killed.
 At approximately 8:25 p.m.
 Al-Mabhouh went back to his room.
 He failed to answer a call from his wife a half-hour later.
 According to Dubai Police Force, he was dead by 9 p.m. that evening.

-On 20 January, the following day, his body was found in his hotel room.
+On 20 January, day after his death, his body was found in his hotel room.
 The door was locked from the inside. al-Mabhouh's body was transported to Damascus for burial.
 Hotel CCTV surveillance footage released to the public shows the agents, who had arrived on separate flights, meeting in the hotel.
 While the men used encrypted personal communication devices among themselves to avoid surveillance, a number of telephone calls were made to a number in Austria.
 When al-Mabhouh arrived at around 3 p.m., two of the agents on CCTV followed him to his room wearing tennis gear.
 They then checked into the room opposite al-Mabhouh's.
 At 8 p.m. al-Mabhouh left the hotel and while several of the suspects kept watch, two tried to gain entry to his room, but were disturbed when a tourist exited the nearby lift.
 While another agent distracted the tourist, the other four entered his hotel room using an advanced electronic device and waited for him to return.
 Hotel computer logs indicated that they successfully reprogrammed al-Mabhouh's hotel door lock at this time.